Many questions regarding our league are here in our Frequently Asked Questions section.

 Do I have to attend public schools to play for SoLo?

-No, as long as you live in Loudoun County, you are eligible to play for SoLo.
+For the house league, as long as you live in Loudoun County, you are eligible to play for SoLo.
+See our Travel/Select Program site for details on eligibility.

 How are the house league teams formed?